kyunas96/yetis-list/README.md

 * makePlaylist is called from the backend after receiving the searched item from the frontend
 * the searched item is packaged before being passed in to conform to the inputs of the `getRecommendations` api function
 * from the express route the `res` object is also passed in in order to set the content of the response once the newly created playlist is received from the Spotify API
+* the use of promises ensures that data is only returned to the frontend once it is available from the Spotify API

 ```js
 function makeplaylist(playlistQueryObject, res) {